A Case Study: Spasmodic Torticollis & Physiotherapy

 Mr X’s neck pain subsided after 6 sessions of physiotherapy.
 He was able to sleep better after the second session.
 After 2 months of physiotherapy intervention, Mr X started to show improvement in his back and neck posture.
 His back and neck posture is now less deviated away from the midline.
 He also reported that he is able to turn his head with a less jerky movement.

 From our observation, he is always able to activate his deep neck flexor better whenever his sternocleidomastoid is less excited.
 This is always effectively achieved through cervical mobilisation.
 This phenomenon was supported by a study done by Sterling, et al (2001).
 In that study, they investigated the effects of cervical spine mobilization on the deep neck flexors.
-They found out that a decrease in EMG activity in the superficial SCM muscle was observed, and that resulted in an increase in deep neck flexor activity.
+A decrease in EMG activity in the superficial SCM muscle was observed.
+This resulted in an increase in deep neck flexor activity.

 We also noted that by doing the single-leg balance with neck activities, we are able to reduce his postural deviation from the midline.
 However, these sets of exercises only have a short carry over improvement after exercise.
 In our opinion, in performing a single leg balance, we could be stimulating to his vestibular system which in turn may reduce his neck muscles excitability.
 This is concurrent with the findings by Rosengran and Colebatch (2006) who investigated the effect of vestibular stimulation on patients with cervical dystonia.
 It was found that vestibular stimulation could reduce neck muscle activity in cervical dystonia and give symptomatic relief.

-In summary, with the growing knowledge of rehabilitative exercises, physiotherapy is able to provide both symptomatic relief and better management of cervical dystonia.
+In summary, with the growing knowledge of rehabilitative exercises, physiotherapy is able to provide both symptomatic relief and better management of Spasmodic Torticollis.
+Liked this article?
+Have a read of our other case studies here

 - William T. Dauer, Robert E. Burke, Paul Greene and Stanley Fahn.
 Current concepts on the clinical features, aetiologyand management of idiopathic cervical dystonia.
 Brain (1998), 121, 547–560